Choojermelon/DawnsburyCharacterManager/README.md

 Luckily, they are all stored in separate files, unlike character data!
 So if you import a friend's character using this application, you can drag their token file(s) into the tokens folder(s) and, as long as the name is what the character data expects, it'll match up!

+In the past, I've just shared both my token folders wholesale with friends, and they do the same with each other; it's easy to merge them that way!

 Tokens are stored in:
 * Steam/steamapps/common/DawnsburyDays/CustomPortraits
 * Steam/steamapps/common/DawnsburyDays/CustomPortraitsWithCustomRing